AnonymousMLDE25/PDE-NHF/README.md

 ```

 `model_final`, `optimizer_final`, `training_loss_final` and `validation_loss_final` are saved after training.
 Right now, there is a saved trained model in the subfolder called [models/model/](models/model/).
-Data generation (Step 1) is needed to test it.
+Data generation (Step 1) with the above options is needed to test it.